 Income Contingent Repayment (ICR)

 The ICR plan is only available to Direct Loan borrowers.
-Monthly payments are recalculated annually using the student's Adjusted Gross Income (AGI) from the student's taxes, spouse's income (if married), family size, and the total amount in Direct Loans.
-For more information and for ICR calculator, visit studentloans.gov or click HERE
+Monthly payments are recalculated annually using the student's AGI, spouse's income (if married), family size, and the total amount in Direct Loans.
+For more information and for ICR calculator, visit studentloans.gov or viewing other forms of repayment.

 Deferments and Forbearance